 Let’s tackle the big one first.
-Neck and back injuries are some of the most prevalent pain complaints related to work injuries, and we know how to treat them.
+Neck and back injuries are some of the most common pain complaints related to work injuries.
+We know how to treat them.

 Neck and back injuries can occur in several different ways and impact different parts of the anatomy.
 Herniated discs, muscle strains, ligament tears, dislocations, and compression fractures require different approaches.

 These types of injuries can be the result of: